gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Main idea

-Due to is modular, object-oriented design, gem5 can be thought of as a set of components that can be plugged together to form a simulation.
+Due to its modular, object-oriented design, gem5 can be thought of as a set of components that can be plugged together to form a simulation.

 The types of components are *boards*, *processors*, *memory systems*, and *cache hierarchies*:

 - **Board**: The "backbone" of the system.
 You plug components into the board.
 The board also contains the system-level things like devices, workload, etc. It's the boards job to negotiate the connections between other components.
-- **Processor**: Processors connect to boards and have one or more *cores*
+- **Processor**: Processors connect to boards and have one or more *cores*.
 - **Cache hierarchy**: A cache hierarchy is a set of caches that can be connected to a processor and memory system.
 - **Memory system**: A memory system is a set of memory controllers and memory devices that can be connected to the cache hierarchy.